-During the fourth quarter ending December 31, 1998, the Company incurred and during the first quarter ending March 31, 1999 the Company expects to incur, nonrecurring charges totaling \$27.6 million net of income taxes.
+During the fourth quarter ending December 31, 1998, the Company incurred and during the first quarter ending March 31, 1999 the Company will incur, nonrecurring charges totaling \$27.6 million net of income taxes.
 These charges arise in connection with (i) the modification of the terms of the Mulder acquisition agreement, (ii) the early settlement of certain profit sharing arrangements in connection with the acquisition of certain Latin American offices and (iii) the postponement of its initial public offering.

-The Company has agreed to modify the terms of the Mulder agreement, including the termination of all employment contingencies, resulting in a nonrecurring charge expected to total \$21.2 million, net of income taxes.
+The Company has agreed to modify the terms of the Mulder agreement, resulting in a nonrecurring charge expected to total \$21.2 million, net of income taxes.
+This charge represents the prepayment of the purchase price of \$26.9 million and, due to the modification of the Mulder agreement which included the termination of all employment contingencies, will be recorded as compensation expense.
 This nonrecurring charge represents the write-off of \$4.5 million of deferred compensation assets and a cash payment of \$5.6 million and the issuance of 28,000 shares of common stock (worth \$11.1 million, based upon the estimated fair market value of HSI) to the previous owners of Mulder.
 This charge will be recorded as compensation expense in the first quarter of 1999.
 See Note 2 of "Heidrick & Struggles International, Inc. and Subsidiaries--Notes to Consolidated Financial Statements."